router5/router5.github.io/_guides/configuring-routes.md

 - `hashPrefix`: a prefix to add to paths with hash.
 Set it to `!` for hashbang URLs.
 - `defaultRoute`: the default route, see [navigation guide](/docs/navigation.html).
 - `defaultParams`: the default route params.
+- `base`: specify the base path of your application.

 __Routes__ can be: